30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

 The gender distribution of Medicare beneficiaries varies by condition.
-In Medicare 2020, 54.2% of the population was female.
-For depression and Alzheimer’s disease, 66.5% and 66.3% of the subpopulation, respectively, was female.
-For diabetes, chronic kidney disease (CKD), heart failure, and colorectal cancer, we observed a higher proportion of males with claims for the conditions than we would have expected based on the overall population distribution of males (which was 45.8% of the total Medicare population) — 49.0% with diabetes, 48.8% with CKD, 48.8% with heart failure, and 47.8% with colorectal cancer claims were male.
+In Medicare for 2022, 54.2% of the population was female.
+For depression and Alzheimer’s disease, 66.9% and 66.1% of the subpopulation, respectively, was female.
+For diabetes, chronic kidney disease (CKD), heart failure, and colorectal cancer, we observed a higher proportion of males with claims for the conditions than we would have expected based on the overall population distribution of males (which was 45.8% of the total Medicare population) — 49.5% with diabetes, 49.1% with heart failure, 48.0% with CKD, and 47.4% with colorectal cancer claims were male.

 Technical Notes: